Forgotten in prison

 “Until the time that his word came to pass, the word of the LORD tested him.”

-Some disorientation is not crisis at all.
+Some disorientation is not a crisis at all.
 It is just the overlooked years, the long stretch of being passed over and forgotten while life moves on for everyone but you.
 You did your part.
 You were faithful in the small thing.
-You asked, reasonably, to be remembered, and you were not.
-The door you expected to open stays shut, season after season, and the silence starts to feel like a verdict: you have been forgotten, by people and perhaps by God.
+You asked, reasonably, to be remembered, and you were not, and the door you expected to open stays shut, season after season, until the silence starts to feel like a verdict.
 Joseph spent two extra years in a pit because of someone's forgetfulness, and the deepest comfort is not that the time was short, because it was not.
 It is that the time was not wasted.

 The word of the LORD was testing him in there, refining a shepherd boy's brashness into the steadiness a second-in-command of Egypt would need, doing in obscurity the work that only obscurity could do.
 The God who seemed to have forgotten had forgotten nothing.
 He was using the very delay, shaping a man in the dungeon for a deliverance the dungeon was secretly preparing him to carry.